-Hair loss is a common concern for men and women of all ages, races and ethnic background.
-There are a number of sociological reasons for hair loss concerns which will not be covered in this article.
+Hair loss is a common concern for men and women of all ages, races, and ethnic backgrounds.
+There are a number of sociological reasons for hair loss concerns that will not be covered in this article.

 Instead, this article covers the most common forms of hair loss which can impact men, women and children.

 Although most people experience consistent hair cycle phases, depending on a variety of factors, the cycles may not fall into the same consistency for all.

 This disease linked to auto-immune diseases appears for many (male and females) during childhood.
 It initially appears as a bare patch of skin with rounded borders approximately one inch in diameter.

 As the disease progresses, depending on the type that it is, the bald patch will continue to progress.